qooba/qooba.github.io/_posts/2022-07-25-feature-store-with-iceberg.md

 Now we are ready to fetch historical features, using feast and yummy.

-To use Yummy with the Icberg you need to install it:
+To use Yummy with the Iceberg you need to install it:
 ```
 pip install yummy
 ```